martinsbruveris/tensorflow-image-models/README.md

 ## Introduction

-TensorFlow-Image-Models (`tfimm`) is a collection of image models with pretrained weights, obtained by porting architectures from [timm](https://github.com/rwightman/pytorch-image-models) to TensorFlow.
+TensorFlow Image Models (`tfimm`) is a collection of image models with pretrained weights, obtained by porting architectures from [timm](https://github.com/rwightman/pytorch-image-models) to TensorFlow.
 The hope is that the number of available architectures will grow over time.
 For now, it contains